rasrobo/BryanHarrisScripts.github.io/README.md

 #### Embracing Modern Technologies and Trends
 - **Micropayments**: Integration of micropayment systems could offer new ways for writers to monetize their work, providing direct income for each view or download.
 - **Story Visualization**: Advanced tools for story visualization, possibly using VR/AR, could bring screenplays to life, offering a more immersive way to experience scripts.
-- **Job Boards and Agents**: The site could host job boards for screenwriting opportunities and connect writers with agents, enhancing professional network building.
+- **Job Boards**: The site could host job boards for screenwriting opportunities and connect writers enhancing professional network building.
 - **NFTs and Smart Contracts**: Leveraging blockchain technology for NFTs (Non-Fungible Tokens) and smart contracts could revolutionize script ownership and copyright, ensuring writers' rights and royalties are protected.
 - **Tokens and Blockchain**: Implementing blockchain for secure, transparent transactions and possibly introducing platform-specific tokens could offer new ways to engage with and reward the community.
 - **Governance and DAO (Decentralized Autonomous Organization)**: The platform could evolve into a DAO, where decisions about the site's future are made democratically by its community members, ensuring that it evolves in ways that best serve their needs.